slcs-jsc/jurassic/README.md

     cd [jurassic_directory]/projects

+This shows how to run the example for the limb sounder:

+    cd [jurassic_directory]/projects/limb
+    ./run.sh

 This shows how to run the example for the nadir sounder:

+    cd [jurassic_directory]/projects/nadir
-    cd nadir ./run.sh
+    ./run.sh

-This shows how to run the example for the limb sounder:
+This shows how to run the example for the zenith sounder:

+    cd [jurassic_directory]/projects/zenith
-    cd ../limb ./run.sh
+    ./run.sh

-In both examples, we generate an observation geometry file,
+In every examples, we generate an observation geometry file,

     cat obs.tab

-a standard atmosphere for mid-latitudes,
+a standard atmosphere for mid-latitude conditions,

     cat atm.tab